jpamata/jpamata.github.io/_posts/2017-10-05-Setting-Up-a-Personal-Site-with-Github-Pages.md

 //draft to be updated later

 <p align="justify">I have just recently moved this site from github pages to a namecheap domain.
-Without reinventing the wheel or anything I'll just stick to linking the tutorials that have helped me do it.</p>
+Without reinventing the wheel or anything I'll just stick to linking the excellent tutorials that I've followed to the bone to get this site up and running.</p>

-1. <p align="justify">Supposing you don't have a Github Pages site to begin with or have little idea of what it is, I recommend going through Karl Broman's tutorials: <a href="http://kbroman.org/simple_site/">kbroman.org/simple_site/</a></p>
+1. <Strong>The Github Pages. </Strong> <p align="justify">Supposing you don't have a Github Pages site to begin with or have little idea of what it is, I recommend going through Karl Broman's tutorials: <a href="http://kbroman.org/simple_site/">kbroman.org/simple_site/</a></p>

-2. <p align="justify"><a href="https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages">How do I link my domain to GitHub Pages?</a></p>
+2. <Strong>Linking Github Pages to Namecheap</Strong><p align="justify"><a href="https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages">How do I link my domain to GitHub Pages?</a></p>

-3. <p align="justify"><a href="https://support.google.com/a/answer/6248925?hl=en">Google Domains: Verify your domain</a></p>
+3. <Strong>Building Your Web Presence with Google Webmasters</Strong><p align="justify"><a href="https://support.google.com/a/answer/6248925?hl=en">Google Domains: Verify your domain</a></p>

-4. <p align="justify"><a href="https://www.namecheap.com/support/knowledgebase/article.aspx/9758/2208/how-to-set-up-zoho-email-for-my-domain">How to set up Zoho email for my domain?</a></p>
+4. <Strong>Your Free Custom Email with Zoho mail</Strong><p align="justify"><a href="https://www.namecheap.com/support/knowledgebase/article.aspx/9758/2208/how-to-set-up-zoho-email-for-my-domain">How to set up Zoho email for my domain?</a></p>

 <p align="justify">From time to time, you will come across (or not, if you're lucky) some infinite redirection errors.
 Don't fret, it's okay.
 You have just created and moved to a new domain.
 Still, if it persists for more than 48 hours, it's best to mail your domain provider.</p>